ql382-design/Interactive-Lab-Hub/Lab 1/README.md

 Final decision: focus on sound
 Given the limitations, we decided to rely on sound and color effects as the primary enhancements.
 Sounds and Lights provided clearer feedback and a stronger immersive impact for both actors and the audience.

+## Part E. Costume the device

+This prop is designed as a simple stage device that combines lighting, sound, and vibration to support theatrical performance.

+- Lighting Effect: A small spotlight mounted on the top projects light.
+It can shift colors to match different moods and scenes.
+Sound Effect: Built-in speakers on the sides of the device produce immersive audio, such as sound effects or ambient cues.

+- Detachable Vibration Effect: The base is equipped with a vibration module that makes the device shake slightly.
+The unit is detachable and can also be mounted onto different stage props to create vibration effects as needed.

 ## 🎬 Summary